willfaught/paige/README.md

 Bootstrap 5.3.0-alpha1 CSS and JavaScript and Bootstrap Icons 1.10.3 are used unless overridden.

-Hugo names, HTML names, CSS names, and JavaScript names that begin with "paige" capitalized in any way are reserved.
+Hugo names, HTML names, CSS names, JavaScript names, and directory names that begin with "paige" capitalized in any way are reserved.

 ## Community